-- (1) violation of any provision of the Pharmacy Act as determined by the board; - (2) violation of the board of pharmacy regulations as determined by the board; - (3) violation of the Drug and Cosmetic Act as determined by the board;

-(4) violation of the Controlled Substances Act as determined by the board;

-(5) failure of the licensee to conduct himself professionally in conformity with all applicable federal, state and municipal laws and regulations to his relationship with the public and other health professionals;

-(6) acquiring prescription stock from unlicensed sources;

-(7) failure to hold on the strictest confidence all knowledge concerning patrons, their prescriptions and other confidence entrusted or acquired of by him; divulging in the interest of the patron only by proper forms, or where required for proper compliance with legal authorities;

-(8) participation in a plan or agreement which compromises the quality or extent of professional services, or facilities at the expense of public health or welfare;

-(9) the solicitation of prescription business by providing prescribers with prescription blanks with the name of any licensed pharmacy or pharmacist printed thereon;

-(10) the solicitation of prescription business by providing a prescriber with pre-selected medication on a prescription blank.
-This does not apply to:

-(a) the inpatient, or institutional setting (i.e. long term care or correctional facility) by an in-house or contracted pharmacy; or

-(b) a request for therapeutic interchange of a medication prescribed for the patient; (11) the solicitation of a prescription whereby the initial prescription request was not initiated by the patient or practitioner.
-This does not apply to a request for therapeutic interchange of a medication prescribed for the patient;

-(12) failure to report an impaired licensee in compliance with Subparagraph (a) of Paragraph (1) of Subsection C of 16.9.4.12 NMAC;

-(13) conviction, plea of nolo contendere, or entering into any other legal agreements for any violation of the Pharmacy Act, Controlled Substance Act, Drug Device and Cosmetic Act or any similar act of another state or territory of the United States;

-(14) suspension, revocation, denial or forfeiture of license to practice or similar disciplinary action by a licensing agency of another state or territory of the United States;

-(15) failure to correct written deficiencies, documented by drug inspectors during routine inspections;

-(16) failure of the business owner or authorized representative to sign the annual self-assessment conducted by the pharmacist-in-charge (see 16.19.6.9.8 NMAC);

-(17) when an error occurs and a patient is harmed, failure of the business owner or authorized representative to provide an appropriate environment (staffing and physical environment) that can provide pharmaceutical care in a way that does not endanger the public;

-(18) failure to provide a work environment that allows a pharmacist and pharmacist intern to adequately perform duties requiring professional judgment, and for a pharmacist to fulfill duties as enumerated in 16.19.4.16 NMAC and all other duties and responsibilities of a pharmacist as listed in the rules of the board.
-In determining whether a work environment is appropriate, the board may consider factors including workload (e.g. sufficiency of staffing to prevent fatigue, distraction, or other conditions that interfere with a pharmacist's ability to complete required duties);

-(19) introducing or enforcing external factors, such as productivity or production quotas or other programs against pharmacists, pharmacist interns or pharmacy technicians, to the extent that they interfere with the ability of those individuals to provide appropriate professional services to the public.

-(20) retaliation against a pharmacy employee for reporting or filing a complaint regarding violation of board requirements that the business has the authority to correct.
-Violation of board requirements includes unreasonable workload, such that pharmacy employee(s) are not able to adequately fulfill duties and responsibilities as outlined in board administered rules and statutes

-(21) having a policy or procedure which hinders the apprehension and/or prosecution of individuals who the pharmacist or pharmacist intern after reasonable inquiry suspect of prescription forgery, alteration, fraud, misrepresentation or a prescription transaction which is not otherwise in accordance with the law;

-(22) failure to adhere to the written policy and procedures established by the pharmacist-incharge.

-C. "Pharmaceutical care" means the provision of drug therapy and other patient care services related to drug therapy intended to achieve definite outcomes that improve a patient's quality of life, including identifying potential and actual drug-related problems, resolving actual drug-related problems and preventing potential drug-related problems.
+- (1) violation of any provision of the Pharmacy Act as determined by the board; - (2) violation of the board of pharmacy regulations as determined by the board; - (3) violation of the Drug and Cosmetic Act as determined by the board; - (4) violation of the Controlled Substances Act as determined by the board; - (5) failure of the licensee to conduct himself professionally in conformity with all applicable federal, state and municipal laws and regulations to his relationship with the public and other health professionals; - (6) acquiring prescription stock from unlicensed sources; - failure to hold on the strictest confidence all knowledge concerning patrons, their prescriptions and other confidence entrusted or acquired of by him; divulging in the interest of the patron only by proper forms, or where required for proper compliance with legal authorities; - (8) participation in a plan or agreement which compromises the quality or extent of professional services, or facilities at the expense of public health or welfare; - (9) the solicitation of prescription business by providing prescribers with prescription blanks with the name of any licensed pharmacy or pharmacist printed thereon; - (10) the solicitation of prescription business by providing a prescriber with pre-selected medication on a prescription blank.
+This does not apply to: - (a) the inpatient, or institutional setting (i.e. long term care or correctional facility) by an in-house or contracted pharmacy; or - (b) a request for the rapeutic interchange of a medication prescribed for the patient; - (11) the solicitation of a prescription whereby the initial prescription request was not initiated by the patient or practitioner.
+This does not apply to a request for therapeutic interchange of a medication prescribed for the patient; - (12) failure to report an impaired licensee in compliance with Subparagraph (a) of Paragraph (1) of Subsection C of 16.9.4.12 NMAC; - (13) conviction, plea of nolo contendere, or entering into any other legal agreements for any violation of the Pharmacy Act, Controlled Substance Act, Drug Device and Cosmetic Act or any similar act of another state or territory of the United States; - (14) suspension, revocation, denial or forfeiture of license to practice or similar disciplinary action by a licensing agency of another state or territory of the United States; - failure to correct written deficiencies, documented by drug inspectors during routine inspections; - (16) failure of the business owner or authorized representative to sign the annual self-assessment conducted by the pharmacist-in-charge (see 16.19.6.9.8 NMAC); - (17) when an error occurs and a patient is harmed, failure of the business owner or authorized representative to provide an appropriate environment (staffing and physical environment) that can provide pharmaceutical care in a way that does not endanger the public; - (18) having a policy or procedure which hinders the apprehension and/or prosecution of individuals who the pharmacist or pharmacist intern after reasonable inquiry suspect of prescription forgery, alteration, fraud, misrepresentation or a prescription transaction which is not otherwise in accordance with the law; - (19) failure to adhere to the written policy and procedures established by the pharmacist-incharge. - C. "Pharmaceutical care" means the provision of drug therapy and other patient care services related to drug therapy intended to achieve definite outcomes that improve a patient's quality of life, including identifying potential and actual drug-related problems, resolving actual drug-related problems and preventing potential drug-related problems.
 (Subsection V of Section 61-11-2 NMSA 1978)